 - You can synchronize your iOS device and your macOS or Window's desktop using WiFi.
 Or, you can synchronize using a cloud service such as Dropbox.
 You can synchronize your iOS and macOS devices using iCloud.

 How can I sync via WiFi when there is no WiFi supplied?

 - Somehow, there is always WiFi!
 Scuba Diving often takes place in areas far removed from technology areas and sometimes even on a boat in the middle of the ocean.
 In order to sync your logbook between your laptop and your mobile device, you need to setup something called an "Ad Hoc Network".
-This is essentially a little WiFi network just between your laptop and any devices in WiFi range and does not require an external router.
+This is essentially a WiFi network just between your laptop and any devices in WiFi range and does not require an external router.
 It very easy to do and just takes a moment.
 The Apple and Microsoft links to how to do this have not been stable and change with each release.
 So here are our instructions, but if you are looking for more details, simply search for "Ad-Hoc Network" in your favorite search engine.
 Instructions are also available on the "SYNCHRONIZE" panel of our macOS Applications.

 I'm getting a "Network Error" when I start to sync - why?

 - There are many ways in which a WiFi configuration can interfere with WiFi connections between 2 devices.
 Sometimes it's on purpose, and sometimes it's by accident.

 - All of the applications involved use "Bonjour" to find out about each other.
 Your firewall "should" allow these requests to go back and forth, but you might want to turn your firewall *off* to see if that makes a difference.
 In the majority of cases of connection problems with PC's, it's the firewall.

 - Remember to check that all the applications are connected to the same WiFi network.
 Sometimes one of them can get (accidentally) connected to your "guest" WiFi if your router has that functionality.